GSA/piv-guides/_engineering/02_ssh.md

 	    ssh-keygen -D /usr/lib64/opensc-pkcs11.so > mykey.pub
     ```

-1. Send the file to the SSH server administrator.
+1. Send the file to the server administrator for setup of your access to the linux server.
 1. To log into the remote server, enter:

     ```